connormcgarr/Presentations/README.md

 List
 --
 1. STL CyberCon 2019 "_Hands Up!
-This Is a ROPpery!_"
+This Is a ROPpery!_: Introduction to Defeating DEP with ROP"